 - Eye Village Green Wedge should be maintained to protect the village from encroachment from Peterborough City Housing and Employment sites.

 Do you want Eye to end up like Dogsthorpe, the Orton’s or Werrington or do you want it to remain a village?
-You can have your say from the 12 April 2025 in the Local Plan Review consultation.
+You can have your say on the draft local plan from the 11 April to 29 May 2025.

 Media